7+1 Commandments for Writing Irresistible Marketing Hooks

 Test

-Commandment 6: Link up with the giants
+Commandment 6: Ride the giants

 You can increase your hook’s credibility by linking it to known brands.